muktoakash/django-channels/README.md

 ## Packages:
 All installed packages are listed in [requirements.txt](./requirements.txt)

-## New Terms:
+## New Terms that I learned:
-### Daphne
-    `python -m pip install -U 'channels[daphne]'` Daphne is a HTTP and WebSockets protocol server for ASGI to power Django-Channels.

 ### Channels and consumers
+[Channels](https://channels.readthedocs.io/en/latest/) is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.
+It’s built on a Python specification called ASGI.

+This project uses the following packages for Channels:
+- Channels, the Django integration layer
+- Daphne, the HTTP and Websocket termination server
+- asgiref, the base ASGI library
+- channels_redis, the Redis channel layer backend (used with docker)

-Channels uses something called consumers.
+Channels uses something called consumers (the equivalent of Django views).
 These consumers are like friendly assistants that know how to handle different types of real-time communication events, such as receiving a new message in the chat.
+Unlike Django views, consumers are long-running.

+Channels gives us the tools to write these basic consumers - individual pieces that might handle chat messaging, or notifications - and tie them together with URL routing, protocol detection and other handy things to make a full application.

+Test the implementation of the channel layers with the following shell commmands:
 ```$ python3 manage.py shell
 import channels.layers
 channel_layer = channels.layers.get_channel_layer()